-Sundew Day Surgery has a dedicated paediatric recovery area, so you can be assured that your child is in safe hands.
+Sundew Day Surgery has an experienced paediatric team, so you can be assured that your child is in safe hands.
 We will invite one parent or carer into the recovery room to be with your child after surgery.
 Only you know who the right person is, so please consider this carefully before the day of surgery.

 Before you undergo an anaesthetic, you will need to avoid eating or drinking anything for a specific period of time.
 This ensures your safety and protects your airways during surgery.
 Please communicate with your Doctor or Anaesthetist, who can advise when your fasting period should begin.

 We will give you a snack and light refreshment in the recovery area after your surgery.
 If you are staying with us overnight, we will bring this to you when you have been admitted to your room.

 Ask your doctor whether you should take your prescribed medications on the morning of your procedure.
 If you are taking diabetes and blood thinning medication, please discuss with your Anaesthetist.

 Do not smoke on the day of your procedure.
 This includes vaping products.
 Sundew Day Surgery is a smoke-free environment, so if you are staying with us overnight, you may want to discuss a nicotine replacement therapy with your doctor.

 Getting here and parking

 You will need a responsible adult to take you home from the hospital on the day of your procedure.
 Sundew Day Surgery is located at 24 Sundew Rise, north of the river off Joondalup Drive, and offers ample free parking on site.